 I am limiting this list to retired players only; we will be making a list like this for every NFL team over the next few months; feel free to leave comments and tear my list apart!

 It played a big part in the Bengals turnaround in 1981, leading to the team’s first Super Bowl appearance.
 Collinsworth was the Bengal’s first 1,000-yard receiver and finished his career with four such seasons.
 He was the all-time receiving leader when he finished his career and attended the Pro Bowl in his first three seasons.

 At 6’3″, 236 pounds, David Fulcher was a force to be reckoned with in the secondary for the Bengals in the late 1980s and into the 1990s.
-Fulcher was a safety in a linebacker’s body.
-Fulcher wore the stripes from 1986-1992.
+Fulcher was safety in a linebacker’s body.
+Fulcher wore the stripes from 1986-to 1992.
 Fulcher attended three-straight Pro Bowls between 1988-1990.
 Fulcher snagged 17 interceptions in those three seasons, making him one of the most feared safeties in the NFL.